python/typeshed/CONTRIBUTING.md

   package.
 Please avoid setting this to `true`, and add a comment if you have to.
 * `apt_dependencies` (default: `[]`): A list of Ubuntu APT packages that need to be installed for stubtest to run successfully.
-These are usually packages needed to pip install the implementation distribution.
+* `brew_dependencies` (default: `[]`): A list of MacOS Homebrew packages that need to be installed for stubtest to run successfully
+* `choco_dependencies` (default: `[]`): A list of Windows Chocolatey packages that need to be installed for stubtest to run successfully
 * `platforms` (default: `["linux"]`): A list of OSes on which to run stubtest.
   Can contain `win32`, `linux`, and `darwin` values.
   If not specified, stubtest is run only on `linux`.
   Only add extra OSes to the test if there are platform-specific branches in a stubs package.

+`*_dependencies` are usually packages needed to pip install the implementation distribution.

 The format of all `METADATA.toml` files can be checked by running `python3 ./tests/check_consistent.py`.